-Students with Disabilities
+D. Students with Disabilities

-VUIs are also appealing to users who experience difficulties in the conventional graphical user interface (Vacher et al., 2015).
-For instance, a series of co-design workshops were conducted to develop VUIs with and for visually-impaired students (Metatla et al., 2019).
+VUIs are also appealing to users who experience difficulties in the conventional graphical user interface [34].
+For instance, a series of co-design workshops were conducted to develop VUIs with and for visually-impaired students [35].
 The inspiration for this study was the proliferation of voice-based personal assistant devices.
 It was learned that VUIs possess a significant potential for creating accessible and inclusive interactions in an academic setting.
-Another proof supporting this claim is the utilization of a "programming by voice" approach for motorically challenged children (Cordero et al., 2021; Okafor, 2022; Wagner et al., 2012).
+Another proof supporting this claim is the utilization of a "programming by voice" approach for motorically challenged children [36-38].
 The empirical findings from prior works have propelled ASR technologies and VUI devices into the education sector as a potential instructional technology intervention.

+III.
 METHODOLOGY

-Research Design
+A. Research Design

 This cross-sectional experimental research with a one-group pretest-posttest design is an empirical investigation of ASR and voice programming.
 In recent years, ASR technologies through VUI devices have been catapulted into many sectors of society, making them a subject of interest among researchers.
 Instead of an exploratory nature of research like in previous investigations, we purposely selected an experimental methodology to examine cause-effect relationships.
-Driven by the same notion that voice is the most natural form of human communication, we replicated a controlled experiment conducted almost four decades ago (Leggett & Williams, 1984).
+Driven by the same notion that voice is the most natural form of human communication, we replicated a controlled experiment conducted almost four decades ago [22].
 This experiment evaluated voice versus keyboard as modalities for writing computer programs.
-We extended the significant implications of this experiment by assessing the efficacy of voice programming in terms of attitude, self-efficacy, code correctness, and coding speed.
+We extended this experiment by assessing the efficacy of voice programming in terms of attitude, self-efficacy, code correctness, and coding speed.

-Setting and Sample
+B. Setting and Sample

 Students from an institute of technology in the capital region of the Philippines were randomly selected to join the study.
-This non-sectarian, private higher educational institution offers four-year information technology and computer science programs.
+This non-sectarian, private higher educational institution offers fouryear information technology and computer science programs.
 At the time of our research, the Bachelor of Science in Information Technology (BSIT) has four specializations, such as Animation and Game Development (BSIT-AGD), Digital Arts (BSIT-DA), Business Analytics and/or Service Management (BSIT-SMBA), and Web and Mobile Applications (BSIT-WMA).
 Regardless of multiple specializations, the BSIT degree program positions the computer programming courses as a potent foundation not only for academic development but also for a future computing career and employability prospects.
 This standpoint is noticeable in the numerous programming courses in the curriculums.
-The sample size was computed using Slovin's formula $n = N \div (1 + Ne^2)$ and the inclusion criteria were (1) a passing grade in the introductory programming course and (2) enrollment in any of the subsequent courses (e.g., Object-Oriented Programming).
+The sample size was computed using Slovin's formula $n = N \div (1 + Ne2)$ and the inclusion criteria were (1) a passing grade in the introductory programming course and (2) enrollment in any of the subsequent courses (e.g., Object-Oriented Programming).
 With a population of 126 programming students, the preferred sample size was 96.
 All students agreed and submitted an informed consent form.

-Measurement and Data Collection
+C. Measurement and Data Collection